 Why rapid weight loss can never "hold"

 Lean people have a low leptin set-point.
 In other words, their brains are accustomed to low leptin.
-If leptin drops a little more from hunger, then the brain responds is a reasonable fashion.
+If leptin drops a little more from hunger, then the brain response is a reasonable fashion.
 It signals the body to eat, but it doesn't trigger a massive fat storage reflex.
 This is normal leptin sensitivity.

 Overweight people, on the other hand, generally have a high leptin set-point.
 They are used to a lot of leptin, so when leptin drops due to calorie restriction and fat loss, the brain panics.
-It sends out strong hunger messages, and signals the body to store fat.
+It sends out strong hunger messages and signals the body to store fat.
 That post-weightloss drop in leptin may continue for up to 1 year.
 In other words, the hormonal message from the body after weight loss is to eat more and to regain the weight.

 Rapid weight regain can be prevented by not allowing leptin to drop too low during the weight loss phase.
 A large meal once per week (but not refined sugar) will cause a beneficial leptin surge to stimulate metabolic rate, and suppress appetite.
-This can be part of a successful strategy to reduce the leptin-set point slowly over time.
+This can be part of a successful strategy to reduce the leptin set point slowly over time.

 Strategies to reset your leptin signalling:

-- STOP eating refined sugar.
+1. STOP eating refined sugar.
 All of it.
 Sugar seriously disrupts leptin signalling.
 It causes constant hunger and makes it impossible for the body to let go of fat.

-- Get 8 hours sleep.
+2. Get 8 hours sleep.
 Sleep improves leptin sensitivity.

-- Avoid antibiotics.
+3. Avoid antibiotics.
 Antibiotics disrupt leptin balance and can cause weight gain.

-- Do not crash diet.
+4. Do not crash diet.
 Losing weight too quickly will cause rapid leptin drop and suppress metabolic rate for up to 1 year.

-- Enjoy the occasional big meal to trigger leptin surge and increase metabolic rate.
+6. Enjoy the occasional big meal to trigger leptin surge and increase metabolic rate.

-- Consider supplementing resveratrol, which has been shown to inhibit leptin secretion from fat cells.
+7. The natural supplement resveratrol has been shown to inhibit leptin secretion from fat cells.

 Blood test for leptin

-A simple blood test for leptin is available from Sensible-Alternative Naturopaths.
+A simple blood test for leptin is available from Sensible-Alternative naturopaths.

 1) Lee, Y et al. Glucagon Receptor Knockout Prevents Insulin-Deficient Type 1 Diabetes in Mice.
 Diabetes, 2011; 60 (2): 391 DOI: 10.2337/db10-0426